Animal Welfare (and human!) Guidelines

 - Visitors are responsible for ensuring that they are wearing appropriate attire, taking into account the nature of the festival and the weather forecast.
 Wearing sunscreen is advised.

-- Fitz All Media (FAM), the organisers of DogFest, can take no responsibility for visitor’s medical conditions.
+- Touchpoint Live Media (TLM), the organisers of DogFest, can take no responsibility for visitor’s medical conditions.
 If any visitor is in any doubt about their ability to participate in any activities they should seek medical advice or refrain from taking part.

 - If whilst at the event you become concerned for a dog’s welfare please contact the organisers who will pass your concern on to our events Animal Welfare Officer.
-As above, the details for the organisers will be found in the show guide and will be featured on the DogFest website one week prior to the show taking place.
+They can be located at the Vet’s tent marked on the festival map or by going to the Organiser’s Office also shown on the festival map.

 By visiting DogFest you agree to abide by the terms and conditions of the show.
 You also acknowledge that you participate in the show at your own risk.
 DogFest accepts no liability whatsoever for any accidental damage or loss of any kind, whether direct or consequential, suffered by you, your family or your dog(s), in relation to visiting DogFest, provided that nothing shall exclude or limit our liability for death or personal injury caused by our negligence.